django-cms/django-sekizai/docs/usage.rst

 Sekizai data is unique
 ======================

-All data in sekizai is enforced to be unique within it's block namespace.
+All data in sekizai is enforced to be unique within its block namespace.
 This is because the main purpose of sekizai is to handle javascript and css dependencies in templates.